 Cinnamon is the default desktop environment for Linux Mint.
 This quick guide explains the steps to install the Cinnamon desktop environment in Arch Linux.

-The Cinnamon desktop environment is the default desktop flavor for Linux Mint.
-This GTK based desktop environment is created to provide a traditional desktop flavor with old GNOME (i.e. pre-GNOME 3 looks).
+The Cinnamon desktop environment is the default desktop flavour for Linux Mint.
+This GTK-based desktop environment is created to provide a traditional desktop flavour with old GNOME (i.e. pre-GNOME 3 looks).
 The desktop itself is lightweight and very user-friendly.
-Because it keeps the time-tested icon and menu-driven desktop behavior.
-Hence it is considered (in combination with Linux Mint) as one of the easy-to-use desktops for new Linux users.
+Because it keeps the time-tested icon and menu-driven desktop behaviour, hence it is considered (in combination with Linux Mint) one of the easy-to-use desktops for new Linux users.

-Installing Cinnamon in Arch Linux is fairly easy like other desktops such as Xfce, KDE Plasma in Arch.
+Installing Cinnamon in Arch Linux is fairly easy, like other desktops such as Xfce and KDE Plasma in Arch.
 But it requires some specific packages to be installed to make it look like a proper Cinnamon desktop.